 That starter pack or boilerplate template might help you start quickly, but it often conceals unnecessary complexity.
 You don’t need a rocket ship to go grocery shopping.

 Time is precious!
-Spend it on what truly matters.
+And I want to spend it on what truly matters to a product.